liweinan/tcprest/README.md

 ### Converter

-Converter is a low-level tool that TcpRest use it to process its own protocol.
-The definition of Converter is shown as below:
+Converter is the the reverse operation of Extractor.
+TcpRest client library uses it for transforming a method call into TcpRest communication protocol.

 	public interface Converter {
 	    public String convert(Class clazz, Method method, Object[] params);